 Enrolled freshmen who have taken advanced placement, accelerated, or honors courses may qualify for college-level credit from the University up to a maximum of 32 credit hours.
 To have their coursework considered for first year (freshman) lower-division transfer credit, students should submit official documentation for evaluation, including test scores and/or college transcripts.
+Transcripts from the college must be submitted for any college courses completed while in high school.
 For freshmen enrolling at Webster who have completed an associate degree from a regionally accredited institution, the policies for transfer of associate degrees will apply.